-Apache Cassandra is an open-source distributed NoSQL database designed to handle large volumes of data across multiple commodity servers.
+Apache Cassandra is a highly scalable, distributed NoSQL database designed to handle large volumes of data across multiple commodity servers.
 It's distributed architecture avoids single points of failure and enables horizontal scalability.
 Cassandra excels at write-heavy workloads and offers high write and read throughput, making it ideal for data-intensive applications.
 It also provides tunable consistency, accommodating varying data consistency needs.

 Prerequisites

-Deploy a Vultr Kubernetes Engine (VKE) with at least
+- Have access to a Kubernetes Engine with at least

 4